harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/explore-ci-plugins.md

 sidebar_position: 10
 ---

 Plugins perform predefined tasks.
 They are essentially templated scripts that can be written in any programming language.

-You can build your own plugins or use one of the many preexisting plugins from the [Drone Plugins Marketplace](https://plugins.drone.io/), [GitHub Actions Marketplace](https://github.com/marketplace?type=actions), or the [Bitrise Integrations library](https://bitrise.io/integrations/steps).

-To include a plugin in a CI pipeline, you use either the generic **Plugin** step or a specialized plugin step.

-## Custom plugins

-You can [write your own plugins](./custom_plugins.md) and run them in your Harness CI pipelines.

-## Drone plugins

-You can [use Plugin steps to run Drone plugins](./run-a-drone-plugin-in-ci.md) in Harness CI pipelines.
+Plugins are also useful for integrating with third-party tools.

-You can [write your own plugins](#custom-plugins) or use pre-built plugins from the [Drone Plugins Marketplace](https://plugins.drone.io/), the [Drone Plugins GitHub org](https://github.com/drone-plugins), and the [Harness Community GitHub org](https://github.com/harness-community).
+You can [write your own plugins](./custom_plugins.md) or use pre-built plugins, such as those in the [Drone Plugins Marketplace](https://plugins.drone.io/), the [Drone Plugins GitHub org](https://github.com/drone-plugins), and the [Harness Community GitHub org](https://github.com/harness-community).

-### Harness-supported plugins

-Harness-supported plugins include official Drone plugins, plugins used to drive built-in Harness CI steps, and other notable plugins developed by the Harness and Drone communities.
-Plugins used to drive built-in Harness CI steps can also be used on their own in **Plugin** steps.
+To run plugins in CI pipelines, [use Plugin steps](./run-a-drone-plugin-in-ci.md).

 Harness officially supports the following plugins.